mohamed-ragy/date-picker/readme.md

 - The calendar grid uses `role="grid"` and `role="gridcell"` for day cells
 - Selected and focused states use `aria-selected` appropriately
 - All buttons and icons have accessible labels
+- Month/year controls are exposed as focusable UI elements and announce the current visible month and year.

 There’s also a live region (`aria-live="polite"`) to announce updates when months or values change.